The Threat of Adversarial Attacks on Machine Learning in Network Security -- A Survey: Adversarial Machine Learning

-We examine the threat model in Figure \ref{fig:attack_classification_new} to consider the goals and capabilities of any adversary for a machine learning system.
+We examine the Adversarial Attack Taxonomy in Table \ref{Table:Adversarial_Attack_Taxonomy} to consider the goals and capabilities of any adversary for a machine learning system.
 We base our threat framework from the original model in \cite{barreno2006can} \cite{huang2011adversarial} and adapt it within the context of adversarial attacks in network security domain.
 Within this context, adversarial attack threats in network security may be considered based on the attacker's knowledge, attack space, attacker's strategy, attacker's goal and attack target.
+As mentioned in section \ref{intro}, to the best of our knowledge, this is the first review to add the idea of the space dimension in the classification of adversarial attacks in network security.